-The face of facility management is changing as the IoT (Internet of Things) and related technologies needed to fully leverage it, are leading to further convergence, a breaking down of facility management system, building management system and building energy management system silos, an expansion of the possibilities of asset optimization and the integration of recent innovations in areas such as energy (e.g. microgrids).
+The face of facility management is changing as IoT and related technologies needed to fully leverage it, are leading to further convergence, a breaking down of facility management, energy management, and building management system silos, an expansion of the possibilities of asset optimization and the integration of recent innovations in areas such as energy (e.g. microgrids).

-We’ve previously covered how IP, the convergence of IT and OT and, obviously the IoT as the platform for the future of smart buildings and the key gamechanger in 1) meeting the needs of building owners and facility managers and 2) delivering the expected customer experience and user experience of various types of more demanding building users are leading to new solutions (with the ‘type of experience’ depending on the scope of that building and user, e.g. workers in office buildings, guests in hotels, patient and staff in hospitals etc.)
+We’ve previously covered how IP, the convergence of IT and OT and, obviously IoT as the platform for the future of smart buildings and the key gamechanger in 1) meeting the needs of building owners and facility managers and 2) delivering the expected customer experience and user experience of various types of more demanding building users are leading to new solutions.

 For some the building management system is poised to become the integrated hub of more building management functions in an age of IoT, whereby all aspects (and data) regarding the building as a whole (the key holistic approach) get connected across various functions of building automation and controls, energy management and asset management, maintenance and optimization.
 Others see an increasing role for energy management systems or an entirely new form of facility management applications.